wallyatgithub/h2loadrunner/README.md

   Now comes the "luaScript" field:

   The "luaScript" field is associated with each request within the "scenarios" section.
-The Lua script will be executed by h2loadrunner for the request, as long as "luaScript" field of the request has a valid snippet of script (see next for format and naming convention of the snippet of script).
+The Lua script will be executed by h2loadrunner for the request, as long as the request has a valid snippet of script (see next for format and naming convention of the snippet of script).

   "luaScript" field can be filled with a snippet of needed lua script directly, or with the path/name of a file, which has the script.